james-glass1999/MKDocs-James-Glass-PhD/docs/about/overview.md

 ![A talk!](../assets/james2.png){ .float-left width="300" }

-I’m **James Glass, Ph.D.**, a Senior Technical Writer and Developer Relations Manager with over a decade of experience helping teams and organizations communicate complex ideas with clarity.
+I’m **James Glass, PhD**, a Senior Technical Writer and Developer Relations Manager with over a decade of experience helping teams and organizations communicate complex ideas with clarity.

 My work is centered around three pillars: